Releasing and versioning

 ========================= test session starts ========================= ---------- coverage: platform darwin, python 3.9.6-final-0 ----------- Name Stmts Miss Cover --------------------------------------------------- src/pycounts/__init__.py 2 0 100% src/pycounts/data/__init__.py 0 0 100% src/pycounts/datasets.py 5 0 100% src/pycounts/plotting.py 12 0 100% src/pycounts/pycounts.py 16 0 100% --------------------------------------------------- TOTAL 35 0 100% ========================== 7 passed in 0.41s ==========================

 Finally, to check that documentation still builds correctly you typically want to create the documentation from scratch, i.e., remove any existing built documentation in your package and then building it again.
 To do this, we first need to run

-make html --directory docs/ (we discussed building documentation with these commands in Chapter 6: Documentation).
+docs/ directory (we discussed building documentation with these commands in Chapter 6: Documentation).
 In the spirit of efficiency we can combine these two commands together like we do below:

 Running Sphinx ... build succeeded.
 The HTML pages are in _build/html.

 7.3.5.
 Step 5: tag a release with version control¶

 For those using remote version control on GitHub (or similar), it’s time to tag a new release of your repository on GitHub.
 If you’re not using version control, you can skip to the next section.
 We discussed how to tag a release and why we do this in Section 3.9.
 Recall that it’s a two-step process: